-During FY2018 there were no approvals for exception payment standard above 110% of FMRs.
+During FY2019 there was one approval for exception payment standard above 110% of FMRs.

-Since implementation, SCCHA authorized exception payment standards above 110% of the FMR as a reasonable accommodation for seven households.
-As a result, those seven households are no longer at risk of losing their assistance and were able to move to a more suitable unit that accommodated their special housing needs.
+Since implementation, SCCHA authorized exception payment standards above 110% of the FMR as a reasonable accommodation for eight households.
+As a result, those households are no longer at risk of losing their assistance and were able to move to a more suitable unit that accommodated their special housing needs.

 Activity 2011-1: Streamlined Approval Process for Exception Payment Standard for Reasonable Accommodation Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 HC #4: Displacement Prevention Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
 3 0 0 Yes HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 3 7 Yes
+0 3 8 Yes

-There were no changes to the activity's metrics, baselines or benchmarks during FY2018.
+There were no changes to the activity's metrics, baselines or benchmarks during FY2019.